globaltravelreport/global-travel-report/content/articles/top-noise-cancelling-headphones-for-travelers.md

 imageLink: ''
 slug: top-noise-cancelling-headphones-for-travelers
 metaTitle: Top Noise-Cancelling Headphones for Travelers
-metaDescription: >-
-  When planning your next getaway, don't overlook one of the most essential travel accessories—a good pair of noise-cancelling headphones.
-With the abil...
+metaDescription: "  When planning your next getaway, don't overlook one of the most essential travel accessories—a good pair of noise-cancelling headphones.
+With the abil..."
 keywords: ''
 originalTitle: Top Noise-Cancelling Headphones for Travelers
 photographer: